nickstambaugh/nickstambaugh/README.md

   </a>

 ## About Me
-👨🏻‍💻 I'm a BI Analyst and Web Developer.
+👨🏻‍💻 I'm a BI Analyst and amateur Web Developer.

 🌍 I'm passionate about creating visually appealing and user-friendly dashboards and web applications.